m4cm3nz/Person.Model.ValueObjects/README.md

 # Person.Model.ValueObjects
-A .NET Standard 2.1 collection with value objects that intend to model some Brazilian's Person domain properties
+A .NET 5.0 collection with value objects that intend to model some Brazilian's Person domain properties

 ### Build your domain model using some value objects can save a lot of time and be very useful:
 ```c#